Community detection in network using Szegedy quantum walk: Community detection on graphs

-We make the final selection of a vertex in a community based on the edge probability vector $\Pi$ generated by quantum walk.
+The final selection of a vertex in a community depends on the edge probability vector $\Pi$.
 We determine the shortest path between $v_i$ and $v_j$.
-A path consists of a number of incident edges.
-The walker follows the path means it follows all the subsequent edges.
+The walker follows the path means it follows all the consecutive edges.
 As there is no non-Markovian componenet in our quantum walk, the probability of getting the walker on the edges of a path is independent to each other.
-Therefore, the probability of getting the walker on a path is the product of the probability of getting the walker on the edges.
+Therefore, the probability of getting the walker on a path is the product of the probabilities.
 It leads us to define the path weight between two vertices.

 \begin{definition} Let the shortest path between $u$ and $v$ in graph $G$ be $u = u_0, e_1, u_1, e_2, u_2, \dots e_n, u_n = v$.
 We define the path weight between the vertices $u$ and $v$ by

 where $p(e_i)$ is the probability corresponding to the edge $e_i$ in the edge probability vector $\Pi$. \end{definition}